Last updated on March 29th, 2023 at 09:49 am

 One of the best ways to make almost any exercise safer is to change the equipment you use to perform it.
 The king of all alternate pieces of equipment is the dumbbell.

-Dumbbells are not only versatile, but they immediately remove much of the risk that their barbell counterparts inherently present.
-Bench pressing with dumbbells does not pose the danger that a straight bar does.
-Overhead pressing with dumbbells is much safer than pushing an Olympic barbell over our heads.
+Dumbbells are not only versatile, but they immediately remove much of the risk that a barbell presents.
+Bench pressing with dumbbells does not pose the same danger that bench pressing with a barbell does.
+Overhead pressing with dumbbells is much safer than pushing a barbell overhead.

 There is such a safety difference that when I built my home gym, the only weights I had for the first couple of years was a set of adjustable dumbbells.
 I’m definitely not advising that we should only have dumbbells in our garage or basement gyms.
 I am saying that they are much safer for many exercises.

 Want to push yourself more than you can with dumbbell workouts?
 Want to add a barbell (check out my complete guide on picking the perfect barbell)?
 You should!
-I love lifting heavy weights with barbells.
-Presses, squats, deadlifts and more are a huge part of my fitness routine.
+I love lifting heavy weights with a barbell.
+Presses, squats, deadlifts, and more are a huge part of my fitness routine.
 I can’t imagine weight training without them.